qazmlpok/nhtowikihtml/README.md

 The script was modified to generated mediawiki templates (specifically for use on the NetHack wiki, https://nethackwiki.com/) to include as the infobox for each monster.
 The output relies on the existance of the templates 'monster', 'attributes', and 'encyclopedia'.
 The output is not very useful by itself.

+## Python

+The script has also been ported to Python (requires 3.6 or higher).
+The Perl script should still be considered the master copy, and the Python script is just a copy.
+Additionally, it is very much a Perl script written in Python - no attempt to make it "pythonic" was attempted.

 # Supported NetHack versions and variants
 - NetHack 3.4.3
 - NetHack 3.6.x